 The variable in this spectrum is the element nitrogen – a D color diamond has no nitrogen (or only a microscopic amount) nor any other element present.
 The larger the amount of nitrogen present, the more the color increases, thus moving the diamond along the color spectrum.

 The vast majority of white diamonds mined today have a large content of nitrogen, which classifies them towards the lower end of the color scale.
-Diamonds that fall within the D–F color range are rare, and therefore more will command a higher price than those towards the end of the spectrum.
+Diamonds that fall within the D–F color range are rare, and therefore will typically command a higher price than those towards the end of the spectrum.

 Yellow Diamonds